 Located adjacent to the equally historic and beautiful L&A County Court House – the County Museum & Archives is a treasure vault of historical goodies from prehistoric times to present-day.

 There is always a variety of exhibits at the museum and a collection of historic items that collectively paint a picture of Lennox & Addington County’s social and economic legacy.
-There is also travelling exhibit on display this summer called “My Story, My Tattoo” that features 32 photographs of people and their amazing tattoos.

 Explore Canada’s Fascinating and Diverse History in L&A County!